 Under the Action Alternative, the proposed transmission lines and associated access roads would be constructed.
-As described in Section 2.2, adequate clearance between tall vegetation and transmission line conductors would require trees within the proposed ROWs to be cleared.
-Establishing the two proposed transmission line corridors would require vegetation clearing within the full extent of the ROWs and future maintenance of low stature vegetation (emergent or shrub-scrub habitat) to accommodate clearance and abate interference with overhead wires.
+As described in Section 2.2, adequate clearance between tall vegetation and transmission line conductors would require trees and vegetation clearing within the full extent of the ROWs and future maintenance of low stature vegetation (emergent or shrub-scrub habitat).

 The proposed project area contains a total of 101.59 acres of wetlands with 25.41 acres of emergent wetland, 5.69 acres of scrub-shrub wetlands and 70.49 acres of forested wetland (Table 3-5).
-Emergent wetlands located on the proposed new ROW corridors would experience temporary impacts to accommodate access during construction.
-These wetlands would be maintained long term in their current state and functional capacity, due to their existing height being compatible and consistent with transmission line ROW vegetation management objectives.
-All of the 70.49 acres of forested wetlands and 5.69 acres of scrub-shrub wetlands would be permanently altered by the proposed project activities (Appendix E).
+Emergent wetlands located on the proposed ROW corridors would experience temporary impacts to accommodate access during construction.
+These wetlands would be maintained long-term in their current state and functional capacity, due to their existing height being compatible and consistent with ROW vegetation management objectives.
+All of the 70.49 acres of forested wetlands and 5.69 acres of scrub-shrub wetlands would be altered by the proposed project activities for the life of the transmission line (Appendix F).